ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 * Please email user account requests to [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
 Include the full name, NetID and email address of both users and PI.
 Users need to be members of the PI's group.
 Preferentially, user account requests should come from the corresponding PI directly.
 If the request comes from a new user then the PI needs to be CC'ed in the email exchange.
 * If a PI's lab is not registered yet, please provide in the same email a COA (formerly FAU) required to pay for the annual subscription fee, and optionally for additional data storage (see [here](https://hpcc.ucr.edu/about/overview/access/#recharging-rates)).
 If additional storage is needed, mention how much and the COA to be used for the additional recharge.

-After the access information for an account has been received via email, new users want to follow the login instructions [here](/manuals/login).
+After receiving the access information for a new account, users want to follow the login instructions [here](/manuals/login).

 ## Recharging rates

 HPCC's recharging rate structure is outlined below.
-A more formal summary is available in the _Recharging Rate PDFs_ [here](/about/facility/rates).
+A more formal summary is available in the most recent _Recharging Rate PDF_ [here](/about/facility/rates).

 ## Lab-based Registration Fee